 There was a Chick Webb recording called I’ve Got a Guy, which featured Ella Fitzgerald.
 At the time I didn’t know it was Ella, because most records then didn’t list the names of the singers; the showcase was the band.
 That was around 1938, when Ella was twenty.
 I’ve Got a Guy also had a wonderful saxophone chorus, and when I heard it for the first time, I thought I was listening to the music of the heavenly spheres, and I still think that.

-The Nazis had rules to combat jazz, its causes and effects.
+So much for the background.
+Now for those rules to combat jazz.
 Ten of them were decreed by a Gauleiter, a regional Nazi official, during the Czech occupation.
+The list was printed in the introduction to the aforementioned The Bass Saxophone:

 Pieces in foxtrot rhythm (so-called swing) are not to exceed 20% of the repertoires of light orchestras and dance bands;